 - Click on the top menu and select Data -> Create a filter

 - A filter button appears on the header row of the selected column.
 Select the button in the top header row of the column you want to filter.
-In this case, it will be Model ID.
+In this case, it is Model ID.

-- Click on the Filter button.
+- Click on the Filter icon.
 Now click on the Filter by condition option and select Text contains.

 - Now we will be entering the format of the string that we want to filter for.
 Since we want to return IDs that start with ‘A?’.
 We will type “A~?*” in the textbox.

-- This will convey Google Sheets not to treat the question mark as a wildcard.
+- This will convey to Google Sheets not to treat the question mark as a wildcard.
 It returns any value that starts with an “A?”, followed by any number of characters.
-Select OK.
+Click OK.

 - You will see that your data has been filtered according to the criteria you have specified.

 We have filtered out the Model ID section and have only those IDs that start with “A?”.
 That’s how wildcards in Google Sheets ease up the data filtration process.